joker-eph/githubmove/GitHubMove.rst

 This shows you all of the changes to `libcxx` since you last fetched.
-(This is an extra step that you don't need in the multirepo, but for those of us who work on a subproject that depends on llvm, it has the advantage that we can check whether we pulled in any changes to say clang *or* llvm.)
+(This is an extra step that you don't need in the multirepo, but for those of us who work on a sub-project that depends on llvm, it has the advantage that we can check whether we pulled in any changes to say clang *or* llvm.)

 A second option is to use svn via the GitHub svn native bridge::